-If you are an AUPSC client, please contact AUPSC during business hours to speak with a clinician.
+If you are an AUPSC client, please contact AUPSC at (334)844-4889 during business hours to speak with a clinician.
 If AUPSC is closed, please follow the instructions provided on our answering machine for assistance.
 In the event of an emergency, please have a responsible person transport you to the Emergency Room at the East Alabama Medical Center, located at 2000 Pepperell Parkway in Opelika, Alabama.
-If you would like to speak with someone on the telephone regarding your difficulties, please contact the Crisis Center of East Alabama at (334)821-8600.
+If you do not have transportation in an emergency, please call 911 and request an ambulance or police transport to the Emergency Room.
+If you would like to speak with someone on the telephone regarding your difficulties, please contact the National Suicide Prevention Lifeline at (800)273-8255.

 - What type of therapy groups do you have?